shalinijha7/Chime/README.md

 # Quote-Generator
-This is a random quote generator webpage created using HTML,CSS,JavaScript.It has feature of generating random quotes using quote generator api.
-Also in this copying and adding to twitter feature is also added.Along with this a voice utterence system is also there.
+•	It is a random quote generator crafted through the integration of HTML, CSS, and Vanilla JS.
+•	Utilizes a publicly available Quote Generator API to dynamically generate a diverse range of quotes.
+•	This application offers the capability to vocalize the generated quotes, along with features facilitating easy copying and instant sharing through tweets, enhancing the overall user experience.
+•	Utilizes CSS to create an engaging and visually appealing interface that ensures a pleasant user experience.